WHOVION/Ultimate-Hangman/README.md

 * Being able to show each body part of the hangman body
 * If player wants to play a thousand times, having enough words to keep game going
 * Having different modes: Extreme mode would make letters move in different boxes(of course keeping the progress they have)
+* Being able to choose different themes-word relevant to it(themes: movies, word: Avengers)

 ### Roadblocks